zhonghuajin/scenario-based-runtime-context-for-ai/essays/Understanding Multithreaded Behavior： From Inter-Thread Synchronization Dependencies to Single-Thread Problem Reduction.md

 Static analysis can tell you where inter-thread interactions "might" exist.
 But whether one actually occurred "this time" can only be answered by the runtime.
 For understanding specific behavior, the latter is what is truly needed.

-### 3. Transforming a multithreaded problem into single-threaded problems is not simplification, but structural decomposition
+### 3. Transforming a multithreaded problem into single-threaded problems is structural decomposition, not lossless equivalence

 The "transformation" here is not about ignoring the complexity of multithreading.
 It is about decomposing an overall intractable problem into a number of locally tractable subproblems by identifying precise boundaries between threads.
-Decomposition itself is an effective response to complexity.
+But the decomposition is exact only for data flows that pass through identified synchronization points.
+Flows that bypass synchronization—data races—fall outside the scope of this decomposition and must be handled through complementary means.
+Acknowledging this boundary is essential to applying the approach responsibly.

 ### 4. This direction is likely even more valuable for AI-assisted analysis than for manual analysis

 Human engineers with sufficient experience can sometimes rely on intuition to skip some reasoning steps.
 But AI, when facing multithreaded code, depends almost entirely on the structure of its input information.
-Providing AI with context in which synchronization dependencies have been identified and single-threaded tracing is feasible may be a precondition for making AI genuinely useful in multithreaded analysis.
+Providing AI with context in which synchronization dependencies have been identified and single-threaded tracing is feasible may be a precondition for making AI genuinely useful in multithreaded analysis—provided the context also makes explicit where the synchronization-based view has known gaps.

 ---